mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 It may be that hardware wallets will initially cut scope and not seek to support that feature.
 Then, they could cut the `InputRules` from the `TxInSummary` and they could assume that `address` is mandatory in `TxOutSummary::address`.

-They might also seek to compress or remove redundancy in some of these structures.
-Strictly speaking, the `TxSummaryUnblindingData` has no connection to MobileCoin protocol rules, it's rather a detail of the hardware wallets, so it is not necessary to create an
-MCIP for this.

 We view it as the prerogative of hardware wallets to define their own wire format as they see fit and carry out whatever compression / improvements they think are appropriate.
-It seems worthwhile to define a "proof of concept" `TxSummaryUnblindingData` object and show how it can be validated against a `TxSummary` to provide at least a baseline or starting point for such projects, since if there is actually a defect in the design that prevents `TxSummary` from being unblinded effectively, it would defeat the purpose of this improvement proposal.
+The `TxSummaryUnblindingData` schema is only meant as a proof of concept and a starting point for such projects.

 # Prior art
 [prior-art]: #prior-art